Is there anything more frightening in the world of exercise, than the words people throw around in the weight training community??

 That’s because rest is prescribed based on research data.

-My rest recommendations are low, even compared to that, because I’m using paired sets (or a tri-set in the case of C grouping).
+My rest recommendations above are low, even compared to that, because I’m using paired sets (or a tri-set in the case of C grouping).
 This approach lets me pack more training into a smaller amount of time.

 My recommendations are accounting for how long it takes to do the second and/or third exercise before coming back around.